Counter Rocket, Artillery, and Mortar (C-RAM)

 - First intercept using new upgraded RADAR Signal Processor.

 - First hand-off from a search RADAR to the IAAPS APS track RADAR

-On 24 October 2005 the U.S. Army selected Northrop Grumman Corporation (NYSE:NOC) as the prime contractor for the Counter-Rocket, Artillery, Mortar (C-RAM) Integration and Fielding contract.
+On 24 October 2005 the U.S. Army selected Northrop Grumman Corporation as the prime contractor for the Counter-Rocket, Artillery, Mortar (C-RAM) Integration and Fielding contract.
 C-RAM will help protect U.S. and coalition troops against mortars and rockets fired by insurgents.
 Northrop Grumman's Mission Systems sector is developing a systems architecture and integrating the C-RAM target acquisition, fire control, warning and engagement subsystems.
-Under a $38 million contract, Northrop Grumman will first deploy a mortar-attack warning capability and install that capability at eight forward operating bases in Iraq.
+Under a $38 million contract, Northrop Grumman would first deploy a mortar-attack warning capability and install that capability at eight forward operating bases in Iraq.
 Northrop Grumman Mission Systems will also train soldiers to use the system and integrate an intercept subsystem as it is fielded.
-The contract is managed by the Director, Counter-Rocket, Artillery and Mortar in the Army's Program Executive Office, Command Control and Communications Tactical.
+The contract was managed by the Director, Counter-Rocket, Artillery and Mortar in the Army's Program Executive Office, Command Control and Communications Tactical.

 The complete C-RAM system networks a ground-based version of Phalanx together with the Army's Lightweight Counter Mortar Radar (LCMR) and Q-36 Target Acquisition Radar (AN/TPQ-36 Firefinder Radar).
 Unlike the naval version, C-RAM does not fire solid tungsten penetrators.
 Instead, self-destructing explosive bullets are used, in order to reduce the risk of civilian and friendly casualties.